StockKnowledgeDevTeam/MobileXR/README.md

 Select the Image Target GameObject from the Hierarchy and choose from the Type dropdown either From database – Image Target databases can be made in the Vuforia Target Manager.
 Targets to the project.
 Vuforia will therefore ask you if you wish to Import Default Image Target Database in a pop-up window.

 Press Import.
 Note: Maintain an accurate scale between the Vuforia targets and physical prints or objects.
 Using targets that deviate in size from the real-life object you wish to track might impact the quality.

+# COPYRIGHTED CONTENTS
+Images, videos, and text contents that are unique to Stock Knowledge are copyrighted.
+Please ask permission if you wish to use them.